jbrouault/nsis_libvirt_installer/installer_readme/README.txt

 Windows equivalents until that's done (sorry).
 If you can help us out with this, that would be really welcome.

-The locations of the TLS certificates and key file are hard coded, rather than being configurable.
+The locations of the TLS certificates and key file on Windows are hard coded, rather than being configurable.

 The Certificate Authority (CA) certificate file must be placed in: